 More on injections for midfoot arthritis

-Overall, we suggest injections after simple treatments have failed.
+Overall, we recommend injections after simple treatments have been unsuccessful.
 Generally, we recommend injection therapy in combination with exercise.

 Options for injection include cortisone and hyaluronic acid.
 Cortisone is a potent anti-inflammatory that reduces swelling and pain in the midfoot joints.
 Hyaluronic acid is a natural substance in joints, bones, and tendons.
 It provides lubrication and reduces inflammation.
 In general, hyaluronic acid lasts longer than cortisone.
 Finally, PRP has been used by some doctors with mixed effects.